mmckegg/soundbank-delay/README.md

 ### node.sync (get/set)

-If `true` the delay will be synced to the tempo specified by `audioContext.scheduler.getTempo()`.
-Will refresh on `'tempo'` events are emitted by `audioContext.scheduler`.
+When `true`, the delay rate is multiplied by `60 / node.tempo` to allow beat sync.

 ### node.time ([AudioParam](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam))

 Time the feedback should be delayed by.
+Maximum value is 4 seconds.

 If `node.sync` is `true`, this is the number or fraction of beats the feedback should be delayed by.